TamerPlatform/Tools/Documentation/index.md

 - Latest vulnerabilities and exploitation methods for Android
 - Suggestions from users

 This project was actually an initiative of Anant Shrivastava.
-However at this point a group of individuals contribute to this Project.
+However at this point a group of individuals contribute to this project.
 Feel free to send your suggestions / issues directly to Anant at [anant@anantshri.info](mailto:anant@anantshri.info)

 ### Learn Android Security